chadday/nicar_ocr/README.md

 For this tutorial, we're going to use an open source powertool from Xpdf called pdftotext.
 The construction of the command is pretty intuitive.
 You point it at a file and it outputs a text file.

 I often use this tool to check for hidden text, particularly in documents that are redacted.
 Our example is from just a few months ago when lawyers for Paul Manafort accidentally filed a document that wasn't properly redacted.
 Reporters, including my colleague Michael Balsamo, quickly realized that even though the document contained blacked out sections, the text of those passages was still present.
-That text [revealed](https://www.apnews.com/608b9fcbca5941348e2ac8796e94c8cd) that Manafort had shared polling data with a Russian associate during the 2016 election.
+That text [revealed](https://www.apnews.com/608b9fcbca5941348e2ac8796e94c8cd) Manafort had shared polling data with a Russian associate during the 2016 election.

-One way to get to this text is just copy and paste the sections out.
+One way to get to this text is just to copy and paste the sections out.
 But this can be tedious, particularly if there are a lot of sections or you have a large document.
 A faster and easier to read method is what we're going to do with Xpdf's pdftotext.

 Our [document](files/manafort/Manafort_filing.pdf) has several sections like this.